OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

     * REQ-STATUS: Links and nodes that are down must appear in the topology.
 Gap: optionally if status is in SIMAP, we need to model it

 * Design Requirements:
-    * REQ-TOPO-ONLY: SIMAP should contain only topological information.
     * REQ-PROPERTIES: SIMAP entities should mainly contain properties used to identify topological entities at different layers, identify their roles, and topological relationships between them.
     * REQ-RELATIONSHIPS: SIMAP should contain all topological relationships inside each layer or between the layers